mlatysheva/nodejs2022Q4-service/README.md

 # Home Library Service

 This is a Nestjs RESTful music library application that can do the following:
-- create and update the user
+- create and update a user
-- create, update and delete a track, get a signle track by id and get all tracks
+- create, update and delete a track, get a single track by id and get all tracks
 - create, update and delete an artist, get a single artist by id and get all artists
 - create, update and delete an album, get a single album by id and get all albums
 - add, update and delete a track, artist or album to/from the user's favorites